Has this happened to you?

 Here are some conditions in which bubbles are normal, and some in which they are not.

-In most cases, bubbles in urine are caused by innocuous conditions.
+In most cases, bubbles are caused by innocuous conditions.

 Here are some of those.